Updated: Jul 30

 As a single black mother, with giant black sons, living in “Trump’s America”, life is often way more terrifying than any horror movie.
 The history of hatred towards black people is well documented.
 Black men and boys are still murdered daily on and off camera with little to no consequence, by a racist police and legal system who employ the most hate and fear filled monsters to "serve and protect".

-Yes, black on black crime exists.
 Yes, black girls are most certainly at risk too.
 Yes, women are in danger too.
 We all face many struggles.
-I know blacks aren’t the only oppressed people who are slaughtered with complete disregard for our lives.
+I know black people aren’t the only oppressed people who are slaughtered with complete disregard for our lives.
 Still, unless you have a black son, you have no idea how scary raising a black boy in this world is every damn day.
 I’m writing this for black men & boys, black mothers, black people, all people of color, those who love black people, parents of black children and ALL allies.
 I am thankful and grateful for you.

 Moving to an all white neighborhood in Pittsburgh, in 1989 and being the only black girl in class for most of my life lead to a lot of bullying.
 Even well meaning little white kids surrounded me and stared or said some of the most inconsiderate bullshit I’ve ever heard.
 In 4th grade a cute little blonde girl wanted to touch my hair & said, "I didn't known black people's hands are white on the other side." 🤷🏼♀️ I told her my feet are too.
 Confused, because wtf, I went home and asked my mom why she moved us here from Chicago.